 Item Description 1 Toolbar.
 For more information, see "Toolbar" below.
 2 Yellow instruction bar that provides step-by-step guidance.
 3 Target site pane.
 4 Locations pane.
-For more information, see "Locations Pane" below.
+For more information, see "Locations Pane" on the next page.
 Tip: You can adjust the height of the locations pane relative to the target site pane.